WHAT NO ONE TELLS YOU ABOUT NIPPLE SHIELDS FOR BREASTFEEDING

 - You shouldn’t be able to see the part of the shield that covers the nipple when he is sucking

-The exception to this is if you are using a nipple shield for an oversupply problem.
+The exception to this is if you are using a nipple shield for an oversupply of breast milk.

 You do not pump with the nipple shield in place.
 The nipple shield is only for breastfeeding.